vippsas/vipps-ecom-api/vipps-ecom-api.md

 If `isApp` is true, the `fallBack` is not validated with Apache Commons UrlValidator, as the app-switch URL may be something like `vipps://`, which is not a valid URL.

-The URLs must be publicly available and not require authentication.
+The endpoints required by Vipps must be publicly available.

-URLs that start with `https://localhost` will not work.
+URLs that start with `https://localhost` will be rejected.
+If you want to use localhost as fallback, please use `http://127.0.0.1`.

 Here is a simple Java class suitable for testing URLs, using the dummy URL `https://example.com/vipps/fallback-result-page/order123abc`: